 It is widely recognized that the most effective and efficient technique for controlling Phragmites involves the use of an herbicide as part of an integrated pest management program.
 For several years, two herbicides with different modes of action have been registered and available for Phragmites control on terrestrial sites in Canada.
 These can only be applied on dry land, and as per label requirements, may require a buffer from other non-target values.
-This proves to be a major challenge for practitioners as Phragmites populations often cross the boundary between aquatic and terrestrial sites resulting in only part of a stand receiving herbicide control.
-Further complicating this challenge is that other aquatic methods such as the cut-to-drown technique, that could be employed in unison with herbicides, are only effective where the water is deep enough (30 cm or greater) to drown the plant following cutting.
-This often leaves an untreated area that extends from where water is too shallow to effectively drown the plant to the point where terrestrial herbicides may be applied.
+This proves to be a major challenge for practitioners, as Phragmites populations often cross the boundary between aquatic and terrestrial sites resulting in only part of a Phragmites stand receiving herbicide control.
+Further complicating this challenge is that other aquatic methods such as the cut-to-drown technique, which ideally would be employed in unison with herbicides, are only effective when the water is 30 cm or more deep to drown the plant following cutting.
+This often leaves untreated areas where water depths are < 30cm that extends from where water is too shallow to effectively drown the plant to the point where terrestrial herbicides may be applied.

-In March 2021, the Phragmites community was made aware that the registration of an aquatic herbicide with the active ingredient imazapyr is pending approval with the Pest Management Regulatory Agency and may be available for the 2021 control season.
+In March 2021, the Pest Management Regulatory Agency of Health Canada approved the registration of an aquatic herbicide with the active ingredient imazapyr.
 This new tool will help address the aquatic herbicide gap, but only partially.
 According to the label, it will only be appropriate for some sites (e.g. sites without intermixed woody vegetation).
 Both glyphosate and imazapyr-based products are needed to achieve effective and efficient management of Phragmites at all sites in Ontario.